-Solar production may be lower on a cloudy day, but there have been advancements to make sure that you can have a solar array and reliable power whether the sun is shining or not.
+Solar production may be lower on a cloudy day, but there have been advancements in solar technology to make sure that you can have a solar array and reliable power whether the sun is shining or not.
 Many panels are designed to capture a greater percentage of the solar spectrum, so you aren’t reliant on perfectly sunny days.
 When the sun is completely absent (for example, at night), having a grid-connected solar energy system ensures that the lights stay on.

 How Does a Grid-Connected System Work?

 With a grid-connected system, you benefit from being able to supply any excess energy generated on sunny days right back into the grid.
 In this situation, a net metering arrangement is typically used, which will credit the cost of the electricity supplied back into the grid by the solar panels.
 In other words, the meter spins forward when you use grid electricity, and spins backward when your system supplies it.
-If your usage is less than the energy your panels generate, you can actually earn money for the excess!
+If your usage is less than the energy your panels generate, you can earn money for the excess!

 What is a Grid-Connected Solar Energy System?

+A grid-connected system allows you to power your home (or small business) with renewable solar energy.
 Simply put, your solar array is linked to the utility’s grid (just like the other businesses and homes in your community).
 This also means that any excess energy created by your system can be provided back to the utility.

 When the weather is less than ideal, knowing that you have power available when you need it is everything.
 But even more than that, the company standing behind your power makes all the difference.
 IGS Solar is a turnkey commercial and residential solar provider that enables organizations to take advantage of solar through a solar Power Purchase Agreement (PPA).
 Through this model, the solar asset is owned and maintained by us, while our customers benefit by saving on their energy costs.

-We’re committed to making the process of going solar simple and accessible, and proudly serve as a trusted partner to our customers on over $150 million in solar projects across the country.
+We’re committed to making the process of going solar simple and accessible, and we proudly serve as a trusted partner to our customers on over $150 million in solar projects across the country.